MSc in Land and Water Engineering: Career Path

 • To contribute to the advancement of knowledge and innovation in the field of land and water engineering through research and development activities.

-The vision of a MSc in Land and Water Engineering program might be to educate and train the next generation of leaders in the field, who will contribute to the sustainable development and management of land and water resources for the benefit of society.
+The vision of an MSc in Land and Water Engineering program might be to educate and train the next generation of leaders in the field, who will contribute to the sustainable development and management of land and water resources for society's benefit.

 Eligibility